Symmetries and Higher-Form Connections in Derived Differential Geometry: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank David Carchedi, Owen Gwilliam, Alexander Schenkel and Pelle Steffens for helpful discussions.
+We would like to thank David Carchedi, Owen Gwilliam, Alexander Schenkel and Pelle Steffens for helpful discussions.
+We are also grateful to Miquel Cueca and Urs Schreiber for comments on the manuscript.
 SB is grateful to the Isaac Newton Institute for support through an INI Retreat.
 LM gratefully acknowledges support of the Simons Collaboration on Global Categorical Symmetries.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 The Perimeter Institute is in the Haldimand Tract, land promised to the Six Nations.
 JN was supported by the CNRS through the program ``Premier soutien -- Jeunes chercheurs et jeunes chercheuses'', and by the ANR project ANR-24-CE40-5367-01 (``LieDG'').
 RJS is a member of COST Actions CaLISTA CA21109 and THEORY-CHALLENGES CA22113 supported by COST (European Cooperation in Science and Technology).